karstendick/movie-math/v2-features.md

   - **Additional features to implement:**
     - ✅ Interactive scatter plot with hover tooltips
     - ✅ Highlight current search results in the visualization
-    - Color-code by genre, decade, or rating
+    - **Color-code by genre, decade, or rating:**
-    - Toggle genres on/off for filtering
+      - Add dropdown above visualization to select color scheme
+      - Genre: Color by primary genre (Action=red, Drama=blue, Comedy=yellow, etc.)
+      - Decade: Color gradient from 1970s (purple) to 2020s (orange)
+      - Rating: Color gradient from low (red) to high (green) ratings
+      - Update legend dynamically based on selected scheme
-    - Click a movie in the plot to see similar movies
+    - **Click a movie in the plot → jump to Similar Movies tab:**
+      - Make visualization points clickable using Plotly's click events
+      - When user clicks a movie, switch to Similar Movies tab
+      - Pre-populate dropdown with clicked movie
+      - Automatically trigger search for similar movies
+      - Provides seamless exploration of the embedding space

 - **Index inspection tools:**
   - View raw embedding vectors for any movie